nearform/node-cephes/README.md

 const cephes = require('cephes'); // Node.js
 ```

-In the browser, it is, for good pratice, compiled asynchronously.
+In the browser, it is, for good practice, compiled asynchronously.
 You must
 therefore wait for the `.compiled` promise to be resolved.

 ```js